dlr-gtlab/gtlab-core/docs/user/workflows/graph-based/01_creating_graphs.rst

+.. _label_section_intelli_graph_install:

 Creating Graphs
 ---------------

-Requirements
-""""""""""""
+Initial Setup
+"""""""""""""

-The `IntelliGraph`-Module must be installed and activated for the active project.
+The **IntelliGraph-Module** must be installed and activated for the active project.

 To install, select the component in the Maintenance Tool: